openhab/openhabian/docs/openhabian-amanda.md

 To restore a file, you need to use the `amrecover` command as the `root` user.
-Note that since Amanda is designed to restore ANY file of the system, you are required to run `amrecover` as the root user to have the appropriate file access rights anywhere (neither the `backup` nor your personal user are allowed to write everywhere).
+Note that since Amanda is designed to restore ANY file of the system, you are required to run `amrecover` as the root user to have the appropriate file access rights everywhere (neither the `backup` nor your personal user are allowed to write everywhere).
 Remember in openHABian you can _execute_ commands as root using `sudo <command>`.

 `amrecover` sort of provides a shell-like interface to allow for navigating through the stored files.